 Police Leadership as Practice

 Police Leadership as Practice applies a leadership-as-practice approach (emphasising leader-employee relationships) to law enforcement.
-This book provides a progressive and collaborative leadership text for students of law enforcement, as well as insights into leadership dynamics in all organizations for students and researchers of business and management.
+This book provides a progressive and collaborative leadership text for students of law enforcement, as well as insights into leadership dynamics in all organisations for students and researchers of business and management.

-The Police leadership-as-practice perspective provides a holistic understanding of leadership in the police, identifying factors that inhibit and promote learning.
+The police leadership-as-practice perspective provides a holistic understanding of leadership in the police, identifying factors that inhibit and promote learning.
 It refers to four main components as dynamic and continuously evolving processes:

 - Participation: sense-making and discretion; power and politics